 Overall, these pots and pans are easy to clean so long as you follow the manufacturer’s advice and stay away from high heat.
 It is not recommended to wash them in the dishwasher.

 Alternatives to 360 Cookware

-If you are looking for quality pans that are versatile and will encourage you to eat healthier, you won’t find anything better than 360 Cookware.
-But if you are on a budget or are looking for something a little different, you’ll find other choices out there.
+If you’re looking for quality pans that are versatile and will encourage you to eat healthier, you won’t find anything better than 360 Cookware.
+But if you’re on a budget or looking for something that goes above and beyond traditional cookware, you’ll find other choices out there.